 With a Provincial election fast approaching, it is timely to review an employer’s obligation to provide employees with time off from work to vote.

-In the event an employee’s work schedule does not allow for 4 consecutive hours free from work during voting hours, the employer must provide the employee time off from work sufficient to comprise the 4 consecutive hours.
+In the event an employee’s work schedule does not allow for four consecutive hours free from work during voting hours, the employer must provide the employee time off from work sufficient to comprise the four consecutive hours.
 The employer must not deduct pay or exact any penalty for the time off from work.

-There are exceptions to the general requirement to provide time off from work.
-For example, individuals employed in remote locations who would be unable to reasonably reach any voting place during voting hours are not entitled to time off for voting.
+There are two notable exceptions to the requirement to provide time off from work.
+First, individuals employed in remote locations who would be unable to reasonably reach any voting place during voting hours are not entitled to time off for voting.
+Second, employers may decline to provide employees with time off work for voting if they have a reasonable justification for so doing.
+Given the importance of voting, employers should only rely on this exception where providing time off would risk employee or public safety or where there are other similarly important reasons.